thanos-io/thanos/docs/components/rule.md

                                  an alert to Alertmanager.
       --rule-file=rules/ ...
 Rule files that should be used by rule manager.
                                  Can be in glob format (repeated).
+      --shipper.upload-compacted
+                                 If true shipper will try to upload compacted blocks as well.
+Useful for migration purposes.
+                                 Works only if compaction is disabled on Prometheus.
+Do it once and then disable the flag when done.
       --tracing.config=<content>
                                  Alternative to 'tracing.config-file' flag
                                  (mutually exclusive).
 Content of YAML file with